Greta Thunberg: In popular culture and art

 In March 2021, the University of Winchester installed a life-sized sculpture of Thunberg on its campus.
 BBC Studios made a three-part series Greta Thunberg: A Year to Change the World, with planned visits to various countries omitted due to the COVID-19 pandemic.

 Honours and awards

 Thunberg has received honours and awards over the course of her activism.
 In May 2018, before the start of her school strike, she was one of the winners of a climate change essay competition by Svenska Dagbladet (The Swedish Daily News) for young people.
 Thunberg has refused to attend ceremonies or accept prizes if it requires her to fly, such as for the International Children's Peace Prize.
-She has received prizes from various NGOs but also from scientific institutions that lauded her success in raising awareness.
+She has received prizes from various non-governmental organisations but also from scientific institutions that lauded her success in raising awareness.